Errol Mason's Hunt Smart ® Training Course

 Course notes are not provided but students are told what they should record.
-When purchased at the course each volume of our Secrets of the Sambar books (Vol 1 unavailable, 2 and 3) are available for just $100.
-Our NEW book "The Hunt Smart System" which retails for $249 is available at the course for $200.00.
-Back issues of our Secrets of the Sambar magazine purchased at the course are just $10 each.
+When purchased at the course each volume of our Secrets of the Sambar Trilogy (Vol 1, 2 and 3) AND our new book "The Hunt Smart System" are available at a highly discounted rate.

 Courses Are Tailored to Students Needs

 Each course is tailored to meet the specific needs of each participant.
-By listening to each student’s experiences, I ascertain what each know and don’t know.
+In particular this includes the special requirements of Bow Hunters.

-The training course is based on our rugged and picturesque 2km x1km mountain forest property north of Swifts Creek, Victoria.
+The training course is based on a rugged and picturesque 2km x 1km mountain forest property north of Swifts Creek, Victoria.
 It is 1.25 hrs north of Bairnsdale, 1 hour north of Bruthen and 20 minutes south of Omeo.
 Bairnsdale is about 3 hours from the Monash Freeway Ringwood/Frankston Ring Road intersection in Melbourne's east.
 Swifts creek is about 4 hrs from Albury via Mt Hotham and the same via Mitta Mitta/Anglers Rest/Omeo.

 Directions: Detailed directions from various locations are emailed to course participants.

-- Hunting clothes appropriate to the weather for the time of year.
-A cap, gloves and coat suitable for sitting glassing for several hours from first light in sub zero temperature are essential items.
-Include a piece of foam sleeping matt 30cm x 20cm for sitting on whilst glassing for long periods;
+- Hunting clothes suitable for winter.
+A cap, gloves and coat suitable for sitting glassing for several hours from first light in sub zero temperature are essential.

-- Binoculars for twilight comparison and use during the course.
-Note: Do not buy binoculars specifically for the course as you will have the opportunity to compare many during the course in low light whilst looking for deer.
-These conditions enable you to select the binocular that is perfect for you;
+- Binoculars - but do not buy binos specifically for the course as you will be able to compare several in low light.
+That will help you select the bino that is perfect for you;

 Each course is limited to 7 people.

-NOTE: Rifles are secured in a safe after twilight comparison.
-They are not carried during the course.
+NOTE: Rifles are not carried during the course.